Etravirine (By mouth)

 How to Use This Medicine:

 - Etravirine is used with other medicines to treat HIV infection.
-Make sure you take all of your medicines as your doctor has prescribed.
+Take all of your medicines as your doctor has prescribed.
 Do not change your dose or stop taking this medicine unless your doctor tells you to.

-- Swallow the tablet whole with a liquid such as water.
+- Swallow the tablet whole with a glass of water.
 Do not chew it.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.